-- Your brand voice—This is the thing that makes you approachable and authentic.
+- Your brand voice: This is the thing that makes you approachable and authentic.
 Figure out how your personality can shine through your business’ voice.
-Sometimes something a bit different can cut through the noise and be refreshing.
+Something a bit different can cut through the noise and be refreshing.

 Think of it like an ecosystem where every part is connected.
 The more cohesive your brand is, the more likely people are to remember you.